-Program Requirements: To receive the Certificate in Residential Design and Estimation, you must complete a minimum of 40 credits with a cumulative grade point average of 2.0 or better.
+Program Requirements: To receive the Certificate in Summer Air Conditioning and Refrigeration Servicing, you must complete a minimum of 45 credits with a grade point average of 2.00 or better.
 The credits are distributed according to the following outline.
 This outline represents a typical order of courses taken by full-time students.
-Part-time and/or evening students may take courses in any desired order, except for sequence courses or courses requiring prerequisites.
+Part-time and/or evening students may take courses in any desired sequence, except for hyphenated courses or others requiring prerequisites.